Waning Crescent on

 Moon after ascending node

-6 days after ascending node on 30 September 2023 at 16:49 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 15 October 2023 at 01:11 in ♎ Libra.
+6 days after ascending node on 30 September 2023 at 16:49 in ♈ Aries the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 15 October 2023 at 01:11 in ♎ Libra.

 Moon after northern standstill

-1 day since the previous standstill on 5 October 2023 at 20:31 in ♊ Gemini when the Moon has reached North declination of ∠28.294°, the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.305° at the point of next southern standstill on 20 October 2023 at 09:19 in ♑ Capricorn.
+1 day since the last northern standstill on 5 October 2023 at 20:31 in ♊ Gemini when the Moon has reached North declination of ∠28.294° the lunar orbit is extending southward over the next 12 days to face maximum declination of ∠-28.305° at the point of next southern standstill on 20 October 2023 at 09:19 in ♑ Capricorn.

 Syzygy in 7 days